WeiChenChu/Cell_Dist_Mesh_Generator/README.md

 ## Prerequisites
 Before using this macro, ensure the following plugins are activated through the FIJI Updater:
+- clij
+- clij2
-- CLIJ
+- clijx-assistant
-- CLIJ2
+- clijx-assistant-extension
+- 3D ImageJ Suite (dependency of clijx-assistant-extension)
-- PTBIOP
+- PTBIOP (LaRoMe)
-- MorpholibJ
+- IJPB-Plugins (MorphoLibJ)

 ## Usage Instructions
 1. Load the `Cell_Dist_Mesh_Generator_V5.ijm` macro in FIJI and click 'Run'.